MdMahadiHasan1/Architectural-Decoding-of-Bagisto/README.md

 E-commerce websites like Bagisto often need to process tasks that can be time-consuming, such as sending order confirmation emails, processing payments, and generating invoices.
 Performing these tasks asynchronously helps to keep the application responsive, especially under heavy loads.

 - *Laravel Queues:*
 Bagisto leverages Laravel Queues to handle time-consuming tasks in the background.
 By queuing tasks such as order processing or email notifications, Bagisto ensures that users are not kept waiting for lengthy operations to complete.
-These background tasks are processed asynchronously, freeing up resources for real-time interactions.!
+These background tasks are processed asynchronously, freeing up resources for real-time interactions.Bagisto supports multiple queue backends, such as Redis, Beanstalkd, or Amazon SQS, allowing the system to scale the background processing capacity as needed.
+For example, during peak shopping periods, Bagisto can add more queue workers to process background jobs faster, ensuring the platform remains responsive.
 6. Cloud-Based Scalability
 7. Scalability Trade-Offs